Military Vehicle Registration & SCRA Protections by State

 POV shipment from overseas

-Returning from OCONUS tour means a privately owned vehicle (POV) shipment through Surface Deployment and Distribution Command.
-The 2026 contract holders are International Auto Logistics for most European and Pacific routes.
-The vehicle clears customs at one of seven Vehicle Processing Centers — Baltimore, Brunswick, Jacksonville, Houston, Long Beach, Oakland, or Tacoma.
-Federal law also waives EPA and DOT importation bonds for any vehicle the servicemember owned before the OCONUS tour.
+Returning from an OCONUS tour means shipping a privately owned vehicle (POV) through Surface Deployment and Distribution Command.
+International Auto Logistics holds the 2026 contract for most European and Pacific routes.
+The vehicle clears customs at one of seven Vehicle Processing Centers: Baltimore, Brunswick, Jacksonville, Houston, Long Beach, Oakland, or Tacoma.
+Federal law also waives EPA and DOT importation bonds on any vehicle the servicemember owned before the tour.

 The two mistakes that cost the most

 First: registering the vehicle in the duty-station state out of habit.
-Once the title is reissued under the duty-state, the servicemember has voluntarily established residency there and loses the home-state benefit.
-Reversing requires re-titling, which triggers a second round of fees.
+Once the title is reissued under the duty state, the servicemember has voluntarily established residency there and the home-state benefit is gone.
+Undoing it means re-titling, which triggers a second round of fees.

 Second: buying a vehicle at the duty station and letting the dealer collect sales tax.
 Active-duty buyers in CA, WA, and TX can present LES and orders at the dealership and have use tax waived at point of sale — most dealers handle it routinely, but only if asked.